czyzby/gdx-lml/lml-vis/README.md

 ## Examples

 Check [gdx-lml-vis-tests](../examples/gdx-lml-vis-tests) for examples of all tags and macros usage.
 Check [gdx-lml-vis-websocket](../examples/gdx-lml-vis-websocket) for a simple (yet practical) mock-up application. [gdx-lml-serialization-tests](../examples/gdx-websocket-serialization-tests) is a tiny application that uses `gdx-lml-vis` to create GUI.
+You can find a step-by-step tutorial how to include this library to create a simple application [here](https://github.com/czyzby/gdx-lml/wiki/Your-first-LML-application).

 See on-line demo [here](http://czyzby.github.io/gdx-lml/lml-vis).
 See application mock-up [here](http://czyzby.github.io/gdx-lml/lml-vis-websocket).